The Distinguished Gentleman: Critical response

-Critical reaction to the movie however was mostly negative.
+Critical reaction to the movie was mixed-to-negative.
+On review aggregation website Rotten Tomatoes, the film holds an approval rating of 12%, based on 17 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 45 out of 100, based on 21 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times liked the premise and what it had going for it, but criticized it for its "slow pacing", despite its being a screwball comedy.
 Owen Gleiberman of Entertainment Weekly called it "a sterile, joyless comedy, photographed in ugly, made-for-video close-up and featuring a farce plot so laborious it suggests John Landis on a bad day".
-On review aggregation website Rotten Tomatoes, the film holds an approval rating of 13%, based on 16 reviews, and an average rating of 4.03/10.

 The movie won the feature film Environmental Media Award in 1993, and in 2001 the Political Film Society gave the film its special award of the year.

 Legacy

-In November 2023, the film's co-writer Marty Kaplan argued in a Politico column that life imitated art, drawing parallels between the film's plot and the election of George Santos to Congress.
+In November 2023, the film's co-writer Marty Kaplan argued in a Politico article that life imitated art, drawing parallels between the film's plot and the election of George Santos to Congress.